-The initial reduction of metabolism in hibernators during entry into torpor appears to be caused by the cessation of heat production for normothermic thermoregulation because the set point for body temperature falls below the body temperature (Heller et al., 1977).
+Entry into torpor in hibernators appears to be caused by the initial cessation of heat production for normothermic thermoregulation because the set point for body temperature falls below the body temperature (Heller et al., 1977).
 As metabolic heat production at that point is no longer high enough to maintain a high thermal gradient between the body and the surroundings, body temperature declines.
-This fall in body temperature and the resulting temperature effects on the metabolic processes and an additional physiological inhibition of metabolism appear to be the reasons for the substantial fall in the metabolic rate below the BMR during hibernation (Geiser, 1988).
+This fall in body temperature and the resulting temperature effects on the metabolic processes and an additional physiological inhibition of metabolism appear to be the reasons for the substantial fall in the metabolic rate below the BMR during hibernation (Geiser, 2004).

-In some species, such as ground squirrels, entry into hibernation involves a number of short torpor bouts with relatively high body temperature.
-However, such 'test drops' are not a prerequisite for hibernation since some species, such as pygmy-possums, can show long and deep bouts from the beginning of the hibernation season.
+In some species, such as ground squirrels, entry into hibernation may involve a number of short torpor bouts with relatively high body temperature.
+However, such 'test drops' are not a prerequisite for hibernation since some species, such as arctic ground squirrels and pygmy-possums, can express long and deep bouts from the beginning of the hibernation season.
 Nevertheless, body temperature and metabolic rate generally are lowest in the middle of the hibernation season when torpor bouts are longest.